 - Discard bay leaf; set sauce aside until ready to cook dish.

-- Season shrimp lightly with Cajun seasoning.
+- Season shrimp lightly with Cajun seasoning and fresh lemon juice.

 - Sprinkle with freshly grated parmesan cheese.